hberginc/wine_ratings_data_analysis/README.md

 First, I was interested in determining if there was a statistical correlations between wine rating and country.

-    My null hypothesis would state that Italian wines have the same average rating than other countries My alternate hypothesis would state that Italian wines have a higher rating by 5%. alpha = 0.05
+    Ho = Italian wines have the same average rating as other countries Ha = Italian wines have a statistically significant higher rating.

+    alpha = 0.05
-    p_value = 1.251555077297758e-09
+    p_value = 8.839008131948766e-13

-    Cannot reject null hypothesis
+    I can reject my null hypothesis, Italian wines have a statistically significant higher rating than non Italian wines

     Ho = The variety Cabernet Sauvignon has the same rating distribution as others Ho = The variety Cabernet Sauvignon has a higher rating distribution than others

-    Ho = The length of the description does not correlate to higher ratings.
+    Ho = The length of the description correlates by no more than .60 to the ratings.
     Ha = The length of the descriotion is statistically correlated to higher ratings